Andrew Theophanous: Resignation

-During 1998, a convicted heroin dealer working as an informant for the National Crime Authority (NCA) alleged that Theophanous was involved in migration fraud, and in July 1998 the NCA launched an investigation, codenamed Operation Legume.
-The major charge arising out of this was that Theophanous was involved in a conspiracy with the NCA informant to defraud the Commonwealth by making false representations in relation to attempting to bring the NCA’s informant’s Chinese girlfriend to Australia unlawfully.
-He was also charged with taking an unlawful inducement and soliciting an unlawful inducement.
+During 1999, a convicted heroin dealer working as an informant for the National Crime Authority (NCA) alleged that Theophanous was involved in migration fraud, and in July 1999 the NCA launched an investigation, codenamed Operation Legume.
+The major charge arising out of this was that Theophanous was involved in a conspiracy with the NCA informant to defraud the Commonwealth by making false representations in relation to attempting to bring the NCA's informant's Chinese girlfriend to Australia unlawfully.
+He was also charged in 2000 with taking an unlawful inducement and soliciting an unlawful inducement.

 Theophanous resigned from the Labor Party on 18 April 2000.
 His brother, Theo, condemned the resignation, calling it "an action taken by him with which I strongly disagree.
 I do not believe his actions are an appropriate response".
 At this time, Andrew Theophanous announced that he would serve out his term as an independent.
 During this period as an independent, he initiated a number of parliamentary motions on immigration, refugees, multicultural affairs and human rights.
 He recontested the seat as an independent candidate at the 2001 election.
 He polled 9.6% of the vote, with the support of the Unity Party, but the seat was won by the new Labor candidate and former staffer, Maria Vamvakinou.

-Theophanous was jailed in 2002 and sentenced to six years in prison with a minimum of 3.5 years.
-However, he served only 21 months.
+Theophanous was jailed in May 2002 and sentenced to six years in prison with a minimum of 3.5 years.
+However, he served only 21 months, and was released in February 2004.
 His barrister, Stephen Shirrefs SC, successfully appealed the conviction for conspiracy to defraud which resulted in the Supreme Court of Victoria quashing this major charge.

 The Commonwealth Director of Public Prosecutions (CDPP) then began a process of reinstituting the conspiracy charge.
 The pre-trial commenced in early 2006 and continued for three months.
 In her ruling of July 2006, in the County Court of Victoria, Judge Jeanette Morrish dismissed and permanently stayed the conspiracy charge.
 She said that Theophanous should not be retried on the charge to defraud the Commonwealth because the former National Crime Authority had withheld evidence crucial to his original case and subsequent appeal.
 She also said 'the conduct of NCA officers who withheld documents for seven and a half years and despite 20 subpoenas was "grossly inadequate" and ...
 That conduct seriously calls into question the integrity of all previous proceedings'.
 The CDPP did not appeal the ruling.

 As a result of the findings of Judge Morrish, Theophanous applied to the Commonwealth Attorney-General for the Governor-General to grant a retrial on the three remaining convictions under the Royal prerogative of mercy process.
 The FOI process secured additional information being held by the successor of the NCA, the Australian Criminal Intelligence Commission, which had not been secured before the Trial, in spite of the subpoenas issued at the time.
 As of 2021 a decision from the Federal Government on the prerogative of mercy has not been made.